Mohammad-Amirifard/Intrusion_Detection/README.md

 # **Guide to run:**
-# Option one: Run it locally.For this, copy and paste the following commands in terminal of your IDE.
+# Option 1: Run it locally.For this, copy and paste the following commands in terminal of your IDE.
 Step 1:
 ```
 git clone https://github.com/Mohammad-Amirifard/Intrusion_Detection.git